beezwax/WP-Publish-to-Apple-News/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Improvements to asynchronous publishing to ensure posts cannot get stuck in pending status and to return all error messages that may occur.

 = 1.0.1 =
 * Bug fixes for removing HTML comments, fixing video embed URL regular expressions and fixing auto sync and auto update logic.